PacificBiosciences/smrtflow/extras/pbbundler/smrtlink_services_ui/README.md

 ### Configuration

 The public interface for configuration is the `smrtlink-system-config.json` in the [BUNDLE_ROOT] directory.
+This config file is *READ ONLY* from SL System.

 The configuration is split into two root structures, "smrtflow.server" and "smrtflow.pacBioSystem".